 Tee-worker is the Masa component to scrape data from a secure TEE enclave.
-It uses the ego framework to build, run and sign the binary.
+It uses the ego Golang SDK to build, run and sign the binary for usage with Intel SGX.

 Want to help in development? check the DEVELOPMENT.md file.